spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab.md

 Since your hostname is set and your IP is now Static in the portal, follow this exact sequence:

+Step A: The Software (Inside the VM)

 Login to server

 ```ps1
 Install-WindowsFeature -Name AD-Domain-Services -IncludeManagementTools
 ```

+Step B: The Promotion (Inside the VM)

+1. In Server Manager, click the Yellow Warning Flag > Promote this server to a domain controller.
+2. Select Add a new forest.
+3. Root Domain Name: lab.local (or whatever you prefer).
+4. Functional Level: Choose Windows Server 2025.
+5. Type your DSRM Password (keep this safe!).
+Thatswhatwedo104
+6. Click through the defaults and click Install.
+The server will reboot.

+Step C: The Azure "Bridge" (In the Portal)
+This is the step most people forget.

+1. Go to the Virtual Network (VNet) where 192.168.3.x exists.
+2. On the left, click DNS Servers.
+3. Select Custom.
+4. Enter 192.168.3.7.
+5. Click Save.

+Why Step C is the most important for AZ-800:
+By doing this at the VNet level, every other VM you create in the future will automatically use vmhybrid01 as its DNS server via DHCP.
+This makes "Domain Joining" other VMs effortless.